-There's the old adage that says when you marry, you also marry your spouse's family.
-The reality is, if your spouse was married before, suddenly you have to deal with a history, children, and mail that arrives addressed to a spouse's ex.
+There's the old adage that says when you marry a man you also marry his family.
+The reality is that if your spouse was married before, suddenly you have to deal with a history, children, and mail that arrives addressed to a spouse's ex.
 Remarriage introduces unique challenges and unexpected jealousies, comparisons, and insecurities that often can drive a couple apart.

 That's why it's especially important to remain united with your spouse against the outside disruptions of an ex.
 If you're struggling with the "ex factor," here are four strategies to keep your marriage strong.

 1. Pray for the ex-spouse.
 Often when my husband's ex made some snarky comment, I wanted to pray as David did in Psalms: "Strike all my enemies on the jaw; break the teeth of the wicked" (3:7).
 Unfortunately, that's not the smartest choice.
 Asking God to rain down tar and feathers may feel good at first, but it isn't the most appropriate course of action.

 Instead, Jesus asks us to pray this way: "Love your enemies and pray for those who persecute you" (Matthew 5:44).
 Ask God to bless her, if for no other reason than she's made in God's image or that she's the parent of your stepchild.
 Pray she'll make wise parenting decisions.
 Pray God will be free to work in her life.
 Pray that, gulp, your heart will soften toward her because you know God loves her.